-1. If the faculty member disagrees with the Dean's recommendation and wishes to appeal, the faculty member must first discuss the area(s) of disagreement with the Dean in a meeting scheduled within ten days after receiving the Dean's recommendation.
-The faculty member must also submit a written rebuttal to the Dean not more than 10 days after being notified of the availability of the Dean's recommendation in the faculty member's college mailbox.
-If the disagreement is not resolved during that meeting, the faculty member may present a written appeal to the College Personnel Committee within 10 days of the meeting with the Dean.
-The rebuttal must set forth the reason for the appeal but may not include additional evidence.
+1. If the faculty member disagrees with the Dean's recommendation and wishes to appeal, the faculty member must first discuss the area(s) of disagreement with the Dean in a meeting scheduled within 10 calendar days after receiving the Dean's recommendation.
+If this meeting does not resolve the faculty member's appeal, the faculty member must submit a written rebuttal to the Dean not more than 10 calendar days after the meeting with the Dean.
+The Dean shall provide written notification of the Dean's final recommendation within 10 calendar days of receiving the written rebuttal.
+If the Dean chooses not to alter the recommendation after the meeting and the review of the faculty member's written rebuttal, the faculty member may present a written appeal to the College Personnel Committee within 10 calendar days of the Dean's final recommendation.
+The appeal to the College Personnel Committee must set forth the reason for the appeal but may not include additional evidence.
 Any appeal will go forward on the basis of the written Annual Review record as originally presented.

-Following a review of appropriate materials by the College Personnel Committee, the Committee will make independent written recommendations to the Dean of support or nonsupport for each appeal.
-Once the Dean with regard to all appeals makes a final decision, he or she will meet with the College Personnel Committee to discuss any decisions that differ from the Personnel Committee's recommendations.
+Following a review of appropriate materials by the College Personnel Committee, the Committee will make an independent written recommendation to the Dean of support or nonsupport for each appeal.
+Once the Dean, with regard to all appeals makes a final decision, he or she will meet with the College Personnel Committee to discuss any decision that differs from the Personnel Committee's recommendation.

-At the conclusion of the appeals process, faculty members who have a successful appeal will have their ranking recalibrated thereby finalizing the full college Annual Review faculty salary rankings.
+At the conclusion of the appeals process, faculty members who have successfully appealed will have their ranking recalibrated thereby finalizing the full College Annual Review faculty salary rankings.

-D. Chairpersons and Associate/Assistant Deans
+E. Chairpersons and Associate/Assistant Deans